My favorite childhood story, naturally, was about turn-of-the-century efficiency experts

 That's what I build.
 For myself.
 For my clients.
 And through my writing, for anyone who's ever been told "you've got this" when you've got it, but you don't necessarily want it.

-If you're stuck, let's talk.
+If you're managing everything and infrastructured for nothing, let's talk.

 Also, if you haven’t read “Cheaper by the Dozen,” and are not familiar with Lillian Moller Gilbreth, at least read her wikipedia page.
 Not enough people are talking about this absolutely legendary scientist who was breaking gender barriers early and often.